Another protest goes ahead outside the offices of Cape / Altrad in Warrington

 Butterfly Group Canal Trip

-Canal Trip 23
+Canal trip 23

 Our Butterfly Group for those who have been bereaved by an asbestos related disease meets regularly for coffee and cake in Birmingham.
 However, once or twice a year members of the Group venture on an outing.
 This year found them enjoying a canal trip on the canal network around Birmingham.
 They enjoyed a fish and…